 - To mix just whisk together 3 cups flour, sugar, yeast and salt in the bowl of a stand mixer fitted with the paddle attachment.

-- Blend in water.
+- Blend in water and oil.
 Then switch to hook attachment and proceed to mix as directed in step 3.

 - Wrap in parchment paper.

 - Transfer to a freezer resealable bag.

 - Freeze up to 3 months.
 Thaw overnight in refrigerator.